git-keeper/CCSC-MW-2018/README.md

 Lovelace,Ada,alovelace@example.edu
 ```

 Edit a new CSV file and add the members of your group to the file.
-For the
+Do not add
-purposes of this tutorial you can give your class the same name as your
+yourself, as you cannot be a member of your own class.
+The name of the file
-username on the server, so you should name this CSV file `<username>.csv`,
+does not matter, but `<class name>.csv` is a good choice.
+For the purposes of
-where `<username>` is your username on the server.
-Do not add yourself, as you
+this tutorial you can give your class the same name as your username on the
-cannot be a member of your own class.
+server.

 Now you can add the class on the server using `gkeep`:

 ```
-gkeep add <username> <username>.csv
+gkeep add <class name> <class name>.csv
 ```

 Since everyone in your class is participating in this tutorial, everyone